 Then, two or three years later, I was working for the Boston Consulting Group, and I virtually got fired.
 So, that was the setback, but it was enormously helpful.

 I would say to anyone who is suffering from a serious setback, whether it’s personal, psychological, business-related or whatever… rejoice!
 It might be deeply unpleasant, but it’s a springboard for the future.

-Like everyone else, I have had my share of setbacks, but I was glad that they happened, because each of those setbacks had taught me precious lessons that I wouldn’t have learnt otherwise.
+Like everyone else, I have had my share of setbacks, but I was glad that they happened, because each of those setbacks had taught me precious lessons that I wouldn’t have learned otherwise.